scooter-lacroix/swiss-sandbox/docs/ARCHITECTURE.md

 ## Overview

-Swiss Sandbox is a comprehensive MCP server that integrates workspace management, code search, and execution capabilities into a unified platform.
+Swiss Sandbox - the Swiss army knife of AI toolkits - is a comprehensive MCP server that integrates workspace management, code search, and execution capabilities into a unified platform.
 The system provides isolated environments for safe code execution, intelligent task automation, and advanced code indexing.

 ## Core Feature Set